krzysztofzablocki/LinkedConsole/README.md

 ## Installation

 Download the source, build the Xcode project and restart Xcode.
 The plugin will automatically be installed in ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins.
 To uninstall, just remove the plugin from there (and restart Xcode).

+#### Swift 3
+Xcode8 / Swift3 is on `swift3` branch.

 ### Alcatraz